 The whiskey ganache filling is reminiscent of those little chocolates filled with liquor from the mid-1990s.
 That whiskey ganache and the Baileys buttercream will collectively take these boozy car bomb cupcakes to a whole new level.

-You may feel equally as guilty afterwards, be it from the decadent Baileys buttercream or the whiskey-spiked ganache filling, but life is a celebration so I say just go with it.
+You may feel equally as guilty afterwards, be it from the decadent Bailey's buttercream frosting or the Irish whiskey-spiked ganache filling, but life is a celebration so I say just go with it.
 St. Patrick's Day is typically a holiday of excess so if you're not being a little naughty, then what's the point?

 How to make them

 Start by making the chocolate Guinness cupcakes.
 Bring Guinness and butter to a simmer in heavy large saucepan over medium heat.
 Add cocoa powder and whisk until mixture is smooth.

 Meanwhile, whisk flour, sugar, baking soda, and salt in large bowl to blend.

 In the bowl of an electric stand mixer fitted with the paddle attachment, beat together eggs and sour cream.
 Add the slightly cooled stout-chocolate mixture to the egg mixture and beat just to combine.

 Next, add the flour mixture and beat briefly on slow speed.
 Using a rubber spatula, fold the batter until completely combined.
 Divide the batter among 24 cupcake liners distributed between a couple muffin pans.